SeaLiteral/cut-for-a-country-32/readme.md

 Other characters I've thought of adding:
 - A vampire whose favourite holiday is Halloween.
 He might distinguish between signed and unsigned bites.
 - An Easter egg that cares about bite order.
-- The elf's pet.
+- The elf's pet: a cat that reads a lot.
-- A bee.
+- A witch that's tired of anti-witchcraft laws in the country and wants to change them.

 ## Known issues

-Known issues (post-jam versions):
+Known issues (current version):
 - You can crouch in mid-air: if you press up, then hold triangle before you land, you'll be crouching/blocking in mid-air.
 I guess some might consider that a feature rather than a bug, but I think what you can do in mid-air shouldn't be the same as what you can do on the ground, and the way this happens it also turns off gravity until you release the triangle button.
 - There are problems, apparently in libpsn00b's GPU-related assembly code, that can cause the game to show wrong in no$psx and possibly other emulators.
 This is why I ony included an NTSC build, and these problems are still present in post-jam builds.
+- The carrot animation looks weird when dodging.
+- Some animations that exist in the game data don't actually get used in the game.

 Known issues (jam version):